mhfortuna/rest-api-intro-workshop/README.md

 }
 ```

-## CRUD API Exercises

-In this step we will create the CRUD endpoints for the Movie schema.
-You will have to create endpoints and controllers so that you can create, read, modify and delete movie resources.

-The schema can be found in the `src/models/movie-model.js` file.
+## Authentication Implementation

+Following the creation of models and controllers of the entities to be dealing with, now you will have to create a controller and a middleware for token request and verification management.

+The controller will be used for handling login requests, in which after checking the validity of the credentials, a token will be generated for the given user and sent as a response.

+The middleware will be used for checking the existence of the token in each request, making sure it comes in the right format ('Bearer `token`') and the credentials or time elapsed are valid.

 ### Step-By-Step

-- If you get stuck you can find the answers in the `02-jwt-pagination-solution` branch
+- If you get stuck you can find the answers in the `03-jwt-pagination-solution` branch
 - Try not to peek at the solutions and solve them with your pair programming partner
 - To finish this part you have 25-30 minutes